joetanx/conjur-jenkins/README.md

   - mandatory authentication variables:
     - `provider-uri` - OIDC Provider URI.
 For applications that uses JWT providers that supports ODIC.
 Not used in this demo.
     - `jwks-uri` - JSON Web Key Set (JWKS) URI.
 For Jenkins this is `https://<Jenkins-URL>/jwtauth/conjur-jwk-set`.
+    - `ca-cert` - The CA certificate that signed the Jenkins server certificate. **Implemented only beginning from Conjur version 12.5.**
   - optional authentication variables:
     - `token-app-property` - The JWT claim to be used to identify the application.
 This demo uses the `identity` claim from Jenkins, which is configured in the Conjur Secrets Plugin under Jenkins to use `aud` concatenated with `jenkins_name` as identity.
 This variable is always used together with `identity-path`.
     - `identity-path` - The Conjur policy path where the app ID (`host`) is defined in Conjur policy.
 The app IDs in `authn-jwt-hosts.yaml` are created under `jwt-apps/jenkins`, so the `identity-path` is `jwt-apps/jenkins`.